jiawei-wang-ucd/jiawei-computations/README.md

 ```
 sh regenerate_test_instances.sh
 ```
+- choose one computational task and checkout the corresponding branch of the submodule [jiawei-computational-results](https://github.com/mkoeppe/jiawei-computational-results).
+- choose the version of submodule [cutgeneratingfunctionology](https://github.com/mkoeppe/cutgeneratingfunctionology) and checkout the branch/commit.
+- run the file `prerun.sh`, and it will print out information about the experiment.
-- edit the first line of the file `./scripts/SLURM-faster-subadditivity-test.sage` to specify the path of the executable sage in the HPC.
+- edit the first line of the file `SLURM-computation.sage` to specify the path of the executable sage in the HPC.
-- choose one algorithm and one version of the cut generating function code, and checkout the corresponding branches of the submodule [jiawei-computational-results](https://github.com/mkoeppe/jiawei-computational-results) and [cutgeneratingfunctionology](https://github.com/mkoeppe/cutgeneratingfunctionology).
-- submit jobs to the cluster and specify parameters, including number of jobs, time limit, memory.
-For example
+- submit jobs to the cluster using `SLURM-computation.sage`, and specify parameters, including the number of jobs, time limit, memory.
+For example, the follow command will submit 1500 jobs to the cluster, and each job request 4 nodes and 8000MB per CPU for the computation with 1 hour time limit.
 ```
-sbatch -t 01:00:00 -n 4 --mem-per-cpu 8000 ./scripts/SLURM-faster-subadditivity-test.sage
+sbatch --array 1500 -t 01:00:00 -n 4 --mem-per-cpu 8000 SLURM-computation.sage
 ```

 ## Acknowledgement